mrciolino/wiki-backup/locations.md

 Kaltrazar Bag

-## Gothreithon (Os' Region)
+## Gothriathon
-Group of towns under the leadership of Os'.
+A dwarven hold Group of towns under the leadership of Os'.

 ## The Red Keep
-Home of the Bazzvrah assassination group.
+Home of the Bazzvrah assassination Clan.

 ## Wegate
+A city-state in the East within a semi-arid landscape, filled with Yuan-ti and others zealous in the worship of a somewhat forgotten god called Ryann.

+## Saragassa
+A city in the northern dragon sea, a haven of pirates and a base of raiding commerce, surrounded by thick jungle and unexplored ruins that keep most away but those seeking to do business with or join the pirates.